Anton Shipulin: Sport career

+For the 2008/2009 season he was preparing for the Russian national team under the guidance of Vladimir Alikin.
+According to the results of control training the coaching staff decided that the athlete would start the season with IBU Cup.
+On December 20, 2008 in the pursuit race, starting from 18th position, he managed to finish in the top three.
+In 2009, Alikin challenged Shipulin to the January rounds of the World Cup.
+In Oberhof on January 10, 2009 he made his debut in the sprint and showed 72nd time.
+The next start in the World Cup was the sprint race in Ruhpolding, where Anton again finished 72nd.
+The low results of the World Cup debutant were not only a consequence of a cold, but primarily due to the fact that the young body has not had time to recover from excessive loads during the national team training camp.
+Then the coaching staff decided that Anton would not go to the 2009 World Championships in Pyeongchang, but would prepare with his personal coach for the European Championships.
+Having become a bronze medallist of the European Championships in Ufa in sprint and relay, the biathlete again got the right to start at the World Cup stages.
+He earned his first points in the World Cup standings in the pursuit race, where he finished 29th.
+With 12 points earned in the pursuit, the athlete finished the season in 93rd place in the overall World Cup standings.

-Absolute champion of European Biathlon Championship 2008 (juniors), he was the best Russian biathlon marksman in the same season (2009/2010).
+He was the best Russian biathlon marksman in the same season (2009/2010).
 Shipulin won the bronze medal as part of the Russian men's relay team at the 2010 Winter Olympics.
 In the aftermath of the competition, he was awarded an order For Merit to the Fatherland by the Russian president.

 Together with Evgeny Ustyugov, Alexey Volkov and Dmitry Malyshko he won the gold medal in the men's relay at the 2014 Winter Olympics, in Sochi, Russia.

 His sister Anastasiya Kuzmina, (Slovak biathlete), is the Olympic champion in the 7.5 km sprint at the 2010 Winter Olympics in Vancouver, Canada, and at the 2014 Winter Olympics in Sochi, Russia and also Olympic champion in the 12.5 km mass start event from 2018 Winter Olympics in Pyeongchang, South Korea.

 On 25 December 2018, Shipulin announced his retirement from sports after the World Team Challenge (Christmas Race).